-From our observations with the figures in 8 and 9, our tile-based display matrices serve well to model the approximately threedimensional representation of the scenes and provide the correct view for the user at the center of the walking area.
-Our display system also provides some walk through ability as demonstrated by figure 8f.
+Our display system also provides some walk through ability as demonstrated by figure 6f.
 Our system offers a walking area with maximal 10 degrees deviation from the reference view.
-In this area, more than one users can simultaneously see the approximately correct view.
-No users' eyes are needed to be tracked as in [1,2,4,5].
+In this area, more than one user can simultaneously see the approximately correct view.
+No eye tracking or single user head tracking is needed as in [1,2,4,5].
 However, our system does not provide the view dependent illumination in [1, 5]; only the illumination when the reference scene image was captured is duplicated.

-Our system provide an approximately correct geometry of the scene.
+Our system provides an approximately correct geometry of the scene.
 The truly three-dimensional display is achieved instantaneously by naturally seeing the solid geometry in real space while this is obtained in [8, 18, 19, 20] by stimulating the eye's accommodation and vergence with varying focal planes.

-Although most "false" shadows have been removed on figure 8e (compared with figure 8d), there are still some distractive seams (dark region) on the surface when viewed at the reference view.
+Although most "false" shadows have been removed on figure 6e (compared with figure 6d), there are still some distractive seams (dark region) on the surface when viewed at the reference view.
 The main reason is that either the tiles are not constructed with accurate size or they are not placed precisely according to the surface model.
 Thus the real shadow from the left projector is not exactly the same as what we expect by calculation from the theoretical data.
 The theoretical shadow is used to create the shadow mask for the right projector.
 The seam occurs between the real shadow and the theoretical shadow.
-We have color balance issues between the projectors' brightness levels.
+We also have color balance issues between the projectors' brightness levels.
+Most of these problems can be overcome with better manufacturing or using video cameras to calibrate and adjust the virtual model to more closely resemble the actual manufacturing.

 Due to the projector's limited depth of field, the surface can only be focused in a small range of distances simultaneously.
 This limits the actual size of the physical model in [1].
 In our multisurface display system, we must restrict the depth range to make sure all tile surfaces are focused at the same time.
 In our system, the depth range is limited to 12 inches.
 However, we can select an interesting area of real space to have depth and the rest can be treated as the background.
 Thus, only the interesting area has a three-dimensional representation on our display matrix.
+Using more projectors and masking can reduce this limitation.